chanakya9999/aid_payment_system/README.md

-echo # Aid Payment System > README.md
-echo A Flask-based web application for managing aid payments with user authentication and transaction features. >> README.md
+ A Flask-based web application for managing aid payments with user authentication and transaction features.